Container Collection Program

 6. Half pint, pint, quart, one and two-and-a-half gallon containers will be accepted whole.

-7. Five gallon containers will be accepted whole, if the lids and bails are removed.
+7. Five gallon containers will be accepted whole, if lids and bails are removed.

-8. 30 gallon and 55 gallon containers are now being accepted if they are cut into
+8. 30 gallon and 55 gallon containers are accepted if they are cut into pieces no larger than 15x18 inches.

 **Containers that do not meet the above criteria cannot be accepted.**